Photo by Possessed Photography on Unsplash

 (IBM)

-Moreover, with the growth in usage of IoT devices, IoT device insecurity has been identified as a top concern and top driver of internet attack traffic, and cyberattacks on IoT devices are accelerating at an alarming rate.
-It is critical for companies to take immediate action to improve their cybersecurity measures to prevent attacks and protect their data and digital assets.
+Moreover, with the growth in usage of IoT devices, IoT device insecurity has been identified as a top driver and top concern of internet attack traffic, and cyberattacks on IoT devices are accelerating at an alarming rate.
+Companies must take immediate action to improve their cybersecurity measures to prevent attacks and protect their data and digital assets.

 5. Cloud Computing